MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/ExecutionResult.md

 ### Returns
 |Type|Description|
 |-|-
 String|The error that occurred when Bing ran the executeInParallel function.
-Returns null if there was no error.
+The error is set if the `getStatus` method returns ERROR.
+This method returns null if there was no error.

 ## <a name="getreturnvalue"></a>getReturnValue